hmchen47/DataScience/Notes/la03-eigenvalues.md

       + $H$: an observable self disjoint operator, the infinite-dimensional along of Hermitian matrices

 + Wave transport
-  + a static disordered system: ligh, acoustic waves and microwaves randomly scattered numerous times
+  + a static disordered system: light, acoustic waves and microwaves randomly scattered numerous times
   + ultimately coherent wave transporting through the system: a deterministic process described by a field transmission matrix $\bf{t}$
   + $\bf{t}^\dagger\bf{t}$:
     + the eigenvectors of the transmission operator